pallets/jinja/docs/api.rst

     .. attribute:: globals

-        The dict with the globals of that template.
-It's unsafe to modify this dict as it may be shared with other templates or the environment that loaded the template.
+        A dict of variables that are available every time the template is rendered, without needing to pass them during render.
+This should not be modified, as depending on how the template was loaded it may be shared with the environment and other templates.

+        Defaults to :attr:`Environment.globals` unless extra values are passed to :meth:`Environment.get_template`.

+        Globals are only intended for data that is common to every render of the template.
+Specific data should be passed to :meth:`render`.

+        See :ref:`global-namespace`.

     .. attribute:: name